gooddata/gooddata-ruby/_posts/2014-01-02-get-started-part-5-loading-data.markdown

 {% endhighlight %}

 Done.
-After a minute or two, data should be in the project.
+After a few seconds the data should be in the project.

 ###What is going on?